Zooarchaeology at Portus

 Most of the bones are from large mammals but we also see amphibians and reptiles, fish and birds, from more than two dozen species.
 We even have an ostrich, which must have been imported from Africa.

 In addition to bone, there are also a large number of shells on site, often clams and land snails.
 These are all collected (we now have at least 6000!) as they can give a good indication of either the presence of water (very small clam shells are not collected for food, therefore they are naturally occurring) or the conditions of the land.
 Very occasionally land snails may get up and walk out of the finds tray…

 Identifying bones can be a tricky business.
-What methods do you think we might use to measure and classify faunal remains?
+Do some on-line research and describe below some of the methods we use to measure and classify faunal remains?

 Apart from species, what other things can analysis of bones tell us?

 - Brothwell, D. and Pollard, A.M. (eds).
 Handbook of archaeological sciences

 - O’Connor, T. Archaeology of animal bones